Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

         [root@daos-node dest_container]# ls
         [root@daos-node dest_container]#

-   Currently directory would be empty.
+   At present directory would be empty.

    Now copy contents from s3 bucket to dest_container